nathan5x-zz/awesome-design-systems/README.md

 Know a resource that isn't listed below?
 Feel free to create a new [pull request](https://github.com/alexpate/awesome-design-systems/pulls), or open an [issue](https://github.com/alexpate/awesome-design-systems/issues/new).

-> A design system is a collection of documentation on principles and best practices, that helps guide a team to build digital products.
+> A design system is a collection of documentation on principles and best practices, that helps guide a team to build digital products that are accessible, consistent and elegant.
 They are often embodied in UI libraries and pattern libraries, but can extend to include guides on other areas such as 'Voice and Tone'.

 ---